krisian444/AniRecs/README.md

 # AniRecs
-A small personal project where I want an anime recommendation based on how I'm feeling.
+A small personal project where I want to automate an anime recommendation based on how I'm feeling.
+Uses Jikan API using the JikanPy wrapper.